Heltrosh/aoeliga-bot/README.md

 #### !pinground
 Syntax: !pinground \<round\> \<league\>

 Sends a DM to everyone inside a league, who didn't submit a result for that specific round.
-Semifinals are coded as round 8 and finals as round 9 (10 & 11 for league 4).
+Semifinals are coded as round 8 and finals as round 9.

 #### !excuse
 Syntax: !excuse list OR !excuse \<challongename\> OR !excuse \<challongename\> \<round(s)\>